Kakamega Forest National Reserve | Western Kenya | Kakamega County

 How to get to Kakamega Forest National Reserve

-Kakamega Forest Reserve can be accessed in two different ways, by road and by Air from Nairobi city.
-By road, Kakamega Forest is 420 km/260 mi northwest of Nairobi and 45 km/27 miles north of Kisumu.
-The drive from Nairobi takes about 6 hours to reserve.
+Kakamega Forest Reserve can be accessed by road or by Air from Nairobi.
+By road, Kakamega Forest is 420 km (260 mi) northwest of Nairobi and 45 km (27 mi) north of Kisumu.
+The drive from Nairobi takes about 6 hours.
 Kisumu International Airport is an hour’s drive away from Kakamega.

-By Flight: Charter flights here can be organized for you by the tour operators, there are daily flights from Jomo Kenyatta International Airport then to Kakamega.
+By Flight: Charter flights can be arranged for you by tour operators; there are daily flights from Jomo Kenyatta International Airport to Kakamega.
 Also, there are now scheduled flights to Kakamega and visitors can also fly to Kisumu or Eldoret and travel by road to Kakamega.

 Where to stay in Kakamega Forest National Reserve

-Camping in the forest is so many rewards, with a wake-up call from the winged ones, as you enjoy your breakfast too, you cannot stop listening to the beautiful melodies that escape from the forest, to colour out your morning.
-The cool forest feel, spice your stay here as you enjoy the outdoor camping adventure here.
-If you wish to stay in Kakamega town accommodation, there are a number of choices.
+Camping in the forest offers so many rewards: a wake-up call from the winged ones, as you enjoy your breakfast, and you cannot stop listening to the beautiful melodies that escape from the forest, colouring your morning.
+The cool, forest feel enhances your stay here as you enjoy the outdoor camping adventure.
+If you wish to stay in Kakamega town, there are several accommodation options.

 Isecheno KEEP Bandas

-Isecheno KEEP bandas is located in the Kakamega rain forest in the Southern part of Isecheno forest station.
+Isecheno KEEP bandas are located in the Kakamega rainforest in the southern part of the Isecheno forest station.
 Keep bandas can accommodate 21 people.
 There are 5 bandas, banda one has 5 beds, banda two has been partitioned and has 2 rooms each has 2 beds.
-Banda 3 has also partitioned and has 4 beds, banda four has 5 beds and banda 5 has 3 beds.
+Banda 3 has also been partitioned and has 4 beds, Banda 4 has 5 beds, and Banda 5 has 3 beds.

-In KEEP bandas there are warm and cold showers outside the room.
-For the lights here, they use generators and lanterns at night.
+In KEEP bandas, there are warm and cold showers outside the room.
+Here, the lights are powered by generators and lanterns at night.
 There is a kitchen where guests can cook their own food.
-The kitchen has utensils cooking facilities and tap water.
+The kitchen has utensils, cooking facilities, and tap water.
 But for those guests who need meals, we offer catering services for either workshops or for tourists visiting the forest.

 Senel Guest House

-Set just 21 km from Kakamega Forest Station, Senel Guest House offers accommodation in Kakamega with access to a shared lounge, a garden, as well as a shared kitchen.
+Set just 21 km from Kakamega Forest Station, Senel Guest House offers accommodation in Kakamega with access to a shared lounge, a garden, and a shared kitchen.
 This property offers access to a balcony and free private parking.

-This apartment has 5 bedrooms, a kitchen with a microwave and an oven, a flat-screen TV, a seating area, and 4 bathrooms fitted with a shower.
+This apartment has 5 bedrooms, a kitchen with a microwave and an oven, a flat-screen TV, a seating area, and 4 bathrooms with showers.
 For added convenience, the property can provide towels and bed linen for an extra charge.
-This is one of the main places where to stay at Kakamega Forest National Reserve.
+This is one of the main places to stay at Kakamega Forest National Reserve.

 Isukuti Guest House

-Located in a spectacular haven for nature lovers, with over 300 bird species and 400 butterfly species these facilities provide an intimate experience amid the Kakamega forest consisting of over 300 tree species which are mostly indigenous.
+Located in a spectacular haven for nature lovers, with over 300 bird and 400 butterfly species, these facilities offer an intimate experience amid the Kakamega Forest, home to over 300 tree species, mostly indigenous.
 Park highlights include tropical forest, bird, and butterfly viewing.

 One can also view the following Wildlife: diverse species of primates, snakes, birds, and butterflies.